-Rampant abuse and possible contempt of Court: full analysis of GOP memorandum
+Rampant abuse and possible contempt of Court: what you need to know about the GOP memo

 Purpose of GOP memorandum: exposing gross breaches of due process

-Secondly, the GOP memorandum is concerned with one issue only, which is that gross violations of due process.
+Secondly, the GOP memorandum is concerned with one issue only, which is the gross violations of due process which it says took place in the application for the surveillance warrant against Carter Page.

+It is not concerned with the truth or falsity of the Russiagate collusion allegations or the propriety or otherwise of Special Counsel Mueller’s investigation.

 Due process is the means whereby a Defendant is given a fair hearing by the Court with the rules of procedure and evidence properly observed, so that the Court can decide the case justly.